 The trauma center shall provide, within the facility, pediatric trauma patient care services, from emergency department admission through rehabilitation, that are separate and distinct from adult trauma patient care services.

 Medical and Patient Care Requirements -- The trauma medical director shall maintain oversight responsibility for the development, implementation, and ongoing compliance of hospital policies and clinical protocols for trauma care.

+All trauma centers must have evidence-based clinical practice guidelines, protocols, or algorithms that are reviewed at least every three years

+Level I and II trauma centers must have the following protocols for care of the injured older adult:

+Identification of vulnerable geriatric patients

+Identification of patients who will benefit from the input of a healthcare provider with geriatric expertise prevention, identification, and management of dementia, depression, and delirium

+Process to capture and document what matters to patients, including preferences and goals of care, code status, advanced directives, and identification of a proxy decision maker

+Medication reconciliation and avoidance of inappropriate medications

+Screening for mobility limitations and assurance of early, frequent, and safe mobility

+Implementation of safe transitions to home or other healthcare facility

+All trauma centers must have a process in place to assist children for non-accidental trauma

+All trauma centers must have a massive transfusion protocol (MTP) that is developed collaboratively between the trauma service and the blood bank

+All trauma centers must have a rapid reversal protocol in place for patients on anticoagulants

 The trauma medical director shall ensure that patient care protocols exist for a minimum of the following departments: